-One of the most valuable marketing tools a business can own is its trade mark - think of the Olympic rings or Qantas's flying kangaroo.
+One of the most valuable marketing tools a business can own is its trade mark - think of Coca Cola, the Nike 'swish', or Qantas's flying kangaroo.
 People immediately identify a certain quality and image with goods or services that carry recognised trade marks.

-A trade mark examiner reviews trade mark applications to make sure they meet the requirements for registration under the Trade Marks Act 1995.
-In doing so, trade mark examiners are among the first people to see new developments in technology and marketing.
+A Trade Mark Examiner assesses trade mark applications to make sure they meet the requirements for registration under the Trade Marks Act 1995.

-Examination work is performed independently and as part of a small team; however, examiners must take responsibility for and management of their own work, meet set targets, and perform other search, examination and administrative tasks to achieve other team or organisational goals.
+Examination work is performed independently and as part of a small team, however, examiners must take responsibility for the management of their own work, meet set targets, and perform other search, examination and administrative tasks to achieve team or organisational goals.

-Examination work is office-based, and intensively keyboard and screen-based.
-Examiners spend most of their time sitting or standing at an adjustable workstation, working at a computer.
-Most of the work involves repetitive hand/arm actions, and fine hand coordination.
-The work involves fine visual attention to detail and concentration.
-Applicants with musculo-skeletal or visual vulnerabilities are requested to contact the contact officer to receive more detail about the inherent requirements of the work, including the availability of reasonable adjustments.
+Examination work is intensively keyboard and screen-based, and examiners spend most of their time sitting or standing at an adjustable workstation, working at a computer, using both a laptop and dual-desktop screens.
+Most of the work involves repetitive hand/arm actions, fine hand coordination, fine visual attention to detail, and concentration.
+Applicants with musculoskeletal or visual vulnerabilities are requested to contact the contact officer to receive more detail about the inherent requirements of the job, including the availability of reasonable adjustments.

 Qualities and skills

-Trade mark examiners come from varied backgrounds and work experiences, are of different ages and have different interests.
-We provide training for new examiners from when they start until they are qualified.
+Trade Mark Examiners come from varied backgrounds and work experiences, are of different ages and have different interests.
+We provide training for new examiners from when they commence with IP Australia until they have completed their training program.

 Successful applicants demonstrate the following qualities and skills: